Atlas8008/gbif-image-downloader/README.md

+# Description

+This tools downloads images from GBIF observation data, e.g. for a selection of certain species, and bundles them into a single dataset that can be used for training machine learning algorithms.

 # Prerequisites

-This tools only requires a working installation of python 3 (and the packages described in requirements.txt) and an account from [GBIF](http://gbif.org).
+This tool only requires a working installation of python 3 (and the packages described in requirements.txt) and an account from [GBIF](http://gbif.org).

 # Install